jimrthy/tentacles/README.md

 # An octocat is nothing without his tentacles

+Cloned from Raynes/tentacles on github.
+Because I need access to the experimental parts of their search API.

+TODO: Make sure to Pull Request this back upstream.

 Tentacles is a Clojure library for working with the Github v3 API.
 It supports the entire Github API.

 This library is the successor to my old [clj-github](https://github.com/Raynes/clj-github) library. clj-github will no longer be maintained.